interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 The Interledger architecture is heavily inspired by the Internet architecture described in [RFC 1122](https://tools.ietf.org/html/rfc1122), [RFC 1123](https://tools.ietf.org/html/rfc1123) and [RFC 1009](https://tools.ietf.org/html/rfc1009).

-## Table of Contents

-[TOC]

 ## Introduction

 This document is intended to provide an overview over the Interledger architecture and protocol suite.

 ## The Interledger Architecture

 All electronic transfers have to be recorded in stateful systems.
 Otherwise the same instance of an asset could be sent to two different destinations, essentially duplicating the asset.
 This is also known as a double-spend.
 We call these stateful systems *ledgers*.

 Ledgers consist of *accounts*.
 Accounts are individual buckets containing a decimal amount of one type of asset, usually (but not always) associated with an owner.
 This amount is also called the account's *balance*.
 Balances can be positive or negative, representing assets or liabilities.